sevora/blog/_posts/2022-11-19-my-first-ide.markdown

 ## Why a phone?
 My family's not poor, but we aren't THAT rich as well.
 We're getting by as long as we do our best.
 That phone was really not all that amazing.
 I would see other kids having way better devices than me.
-I always thought that their gadgets were pretty much wasted on their hands.
+I always thought that their gadgets were pretty much wasted on them.
 I always thought that I deserve what they have more than they do. *I was envious.*

 ## A lesson I learned